Generic name: lanreotide [ lan-REE-oh-tide ]

-Somatuline Depot is used to treat acromegaly in people who cannot be treated with surgery or radiation.
+acromegaly that cannot be treated with surgery or radiation;

-Somatuline Depot is also used to treat a certain type of tumor that starts in the pancreas or digestive tract and may spread to other parts of the body.
+a certain type of pancreatic or digestive tract tumor that may spread to other parts of the body.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Especially tell your healthcare provider if you take:

 insulin or other diabetes medicines

 medicines that lower your heart rate such as beta blockers

 You should not use Somatuline Depo if you are allergic to lanreotide.

 To make sure Somatuline Depot is safe for you, tell your doctor if you have ever had: